 Anxiety is frequently treated with vitamin B12, which is regarded as a crucial micronutrient for the brain and neurological system.
 It supports your nervous system’s healthy operation, which might lessen the physical effects of anxiety.
 Numerous studies have suggested that vitamin B12 may benefit those with depression.
 (21) It is possible for someone with a vitamin B12 deficiency to feel more anxious and develop other possible mental symptoms.
 Memory and nerve tissue may both be impacted.
 So, if a doctor recommends it, vitamin B12 might be an excellent supplement to take for anxiety.

-There is not much information available right now about the link between vitamin deficits and panic episodes.
-However, since panic attacks are frequently a sign of anxiety disorders, utilizing any of the vitamins mentioned above and supplements in your diet may enable you more effectively control the anxiety that can lead to panic attacks.
+There is little information about the link between vitamin deficits and panic episodes.
+However, since panic attacks are frequently a sign of anxiety disorders, utilizing any of the above vitamins and supplements in your diet may enable you to control the anxiety that can lead to panic attacks.

 It is vital to consult your doctor before you include supplements and vitamins into your diet, even though many of them might help with anxiety.
 By taking this precaution, you can avoid any adverse medication reactions or side effects that could be harmful.